 Each project differs from one another and so do the case officers who assess the application along with competence of your service providers.
 So it is wise to accept that the close bond of this trio which determines the likelihood of approval.
 It is not exclusively based on the ability of the architect or planning consultant who states that they can guarantee it.

-Unfortunately, having a certain relationship with a planning officer offers no assurance of a planning permission.
+Unfortunately, having a certain relationship with a planning officer offers no assurance of planning permission.
 Any architecture firm that makes this claim is simply lying to you.
 What helps an architect to get planning permission is putting the effort in to study of the context and other projects in the local area and apply this contextual knowledge to the project they’re working on.
 Hard work, extensive knowledge and experience are what gets you planning permission, not mates in high places.

 Councils (Local Planning Authorities) are extremely neutral whilst giving their decisions and knowing anyone within the institution will not change the possibilities of approval of your project proposal.

-This type of service is a high risk especially for the developer.
-It means that at least 8 weeks (plus the time for the planning drawings and documentation to be prepared) could be at stake for you, with every chance of it being wasted.
+This type of service is a high risk, especially for the developer.
+It means that at least 8 weeks of your time (plus the time for the planning drawings and documentation to be prepared) could be at stake for you, with every chance of it being wasted.

-I believe that the offering of no win no fee expresses desperation of an unsuccessful firm.
-Once you come across an offer as such, the questions you need to ask yourself are:
+I believe that the offering of no win-no fee expresses an unsuccessful firm’s desperation for custom.
+Once you come across an offer like this, the questions you need to ask yourself are:

 Imagine yourself as a retail owner…